adaptive-learning/flocs-core/overview.md

 - consider convention of always mapping entities on the entities in DB (or static data?) and context to a computed values
 - generalize recommendation: recommend different activity than task (break) - add a session (training) layer
 - recommendation - merge the current code (or replace) with sth. like:
+- react visualization component for exploring actions with time travel (can dispatch/close actions, explore state, commit/rollback) - like redux dev tools, but the changes will affect backend

 ```
 # extractors.py